The University provides retirement plans in addition to coverage under Social Security for individuals in benefit-eligible positions.

 For those in tenured, tenure-track, instructor or senior management positions, participation begins immediately upon employment.

 Generally, administrative/professional and continuing lecturer positions begin participation after three years of continuous service.
 However, individuals who have fully vested, employer-funded contracts from another higher education institution still in force may be eligible to participate immediately.
-Requests for consideration to determine if an individual qualifies for immediate participation must be submitted to human resources.
-The form is available at Previous Contracts.

 Employees classified as postdoctoral research associate or postdoctoral research assistant are not eligible to participate.